 Answer: The refractometer hemicylinder or hemisphere can oxidize over time and interfere with refractive index readings.
 Fortunately, removing the tarnish isn’t difficult.

 I had a similar problem after buying a used GIA Duplex II refractometer for my business.
-The problem you’re experiencing is common and easily remedied.
-Because of the high lead content of the glass and subsequent softness, the surface of the refractometer hemicylinder will actually tarnish.
+The problem you’re experiencing is common, because the high lead content of the glass makes the refractometer hemicylinder surface susceptible to tarnish.

 To remedy this, you’ll need to re-polish the hemicylinder.
 This is easier than it sounds.
 You’ll need some common supplies for lapidaries and about 15 minutes.